-3. Another obstacle faced by HRDs, one this manual seeks to reduce, is access to information and legal literacy.
-HRDs suffer from lack adequate institutional frameworks and are therefore limited in their professional capacity.
-As a result they perform their duties in an ad hoc and uninformed way.
-Unlike the Cameroon Bar Association, which regulates the professional life of a lawyer and is enshrined in the 1990 BAR Laws, iournalists and civil society activists lack an immediate authority to ensure professionalism.
-This has exposed these HRDs to victimization.
+Another obstacle faced by HRDs, one this manual seeks to reduce, is access to information and legal literacy.
+HRDs suffer from lack of adequate institutional frameworks and are therefore limited in their professional capacity.
+As a result, they perform their duties in an adhoc and uninformed way.
+Unlike the Cameroon Bar Association, which regulates the professional life of a lawyer and is enshrined in the 1990 BAR Laws, journalists and civil society activists lack an immediate authority to ensure professionalism which has exposed these HRDs to victimization.